 - Saturday, April 14, 2018 7:00 p.m.

-Artist Tamer Nafar is scheduled to be present.
+Director Udi Aloni is now scheduled to be present.

 Set against a backdrop of the Israeli-Palestinian conflict, Palestinian rapper Kareem and his singer girlfriend Manar struggle, love, and make music in their crime-ridden ghetto and Tel Aviv’s hip-hop club scene.
 Their efforts to stop the demolition of a friend’s family home reveal the difficulties Palestinian-Israelis face, living as an ethnic and religious minority in the state of Israel.
 Caught at the junction of competing worlds, Kareem transforms himself through hip-hop.
 In Arabic and Hebrew with English subtitles.
 (2K DCP Presentation)